Kill-Chain Canaries: Stage-Level Tracking of Prompt Injection Across Attack Surfaces and Model Safety Tiers: Limitations

-Per-cell $n$ ranges from 8 to 36; the strongest findings (Claude 0/20 per scenario, DeepSeek memory 0/24, GPT-4o-mini memory 12/12) are consistent across batches but should be interpreted with appropriate uncertainty.
-Payloads are explicit and synthetic; real-world attacks typically use obfuscation and social engineering.
-Five frontier models from three providers; reasoning models (o3, o4-mini) and open-weight models (Llama~3.3) are not represented.
-All defenses are lightweight wrappers that approximate the stated mechanism. \texttt{permission\_esc} near-zero ASR (2/132) most likely reflects payload design rather than genuine privilege-escalation resistance.
-Classifier and provenance validation use the 192-run scenario\_compare dataset; revalidation on the full 764-run set is ongoing.
-We do not isolate whether Claude's summarization-stage filtering arises from training data, system prompt format, or tool API design.
+Other limitations.
+Five frontier models from three providers; reasoning models (o3, o4-mini) and open-weight models (Llama~3.3, Mistral) are not evaluated.
+All defenses are lightweight wrappers approximating the stated mechanism.
+We do not isolate whether Claude's summarization-stage filtering arises from training, system prompt, or tool API design. \texttt{permission\_esc} near-zero ASR (2/132) most likely reflects payload design rather than genuine privilege-escalation resistance.
+GPT-5-mini-2025-02-15 produced 0\% tool-call rate in Phase~3; we cannot determine whether this is a capability regression or API schema incompatibility from black-box evaluation.